openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 Values need to be IPv4 addresses in the format `a.b.c.d`.
 This is an optional parameter and multiple values are allowed.

-If the `PHONEBOOK` transformation shall be used, it is necessary to retrieve the phonebooks from the FritzBox.
+If the `PHONEBOOK` profile shall be used, it is necessary to retrieve the phonebooks from the FritzBox.
 The `phonebookInterval` is uses to set the refresh cycle for phonebooks.

 ### `subdevice`, `subdeviceLan`